Student Ambassador Jihad El Rassy picks four great reasons why the cultural diversity on campus adds so much enrichment to life at Les Roches.

 As students, how do we benefit from this cultural diversity?
-By meeting and building connections with the multinational student body, we can understand these cultures better, as well as forging friendships with people from every corner of the world.
+By meeting and building connections with the multinational student body, we can understand these cultures better, as well as forge friendships with people from every corner of the world.

 4. …and we can couch-surf all around the globe too!

-After being immersed in such a multicultural nature and diverse environment, it also becomes much easier to travel to different countries, since you will invariably have a friend who either calls the country home or knows it very well, and so can guide you.
+After being immersed in such a multicultural nature and diverse environment, it also becomes much easier to travel to different countries, since you will invariably have a friend who either calls the country home or knows it very well and so can guide you.

 All in all, even though Les Roches will no doubt keep focusing on maintaining the diversity and multicultural nature around campus, in a way it’s something that comes naturally.
-By this I mean that most, if not all, of the students and even faculty are inspired by the vast range of cultures here.
+By this, I mean that most, if not all, of the students and even faculty are inspired by the vast range of cultures here.

 And after we leave campus for the last time, we will always have the lifelong bonds which we’ve forged with friends from all over the world; people we met in this little village we call home.
 That is why Les Roches is not just a school, it’s a way of life.